 Tesla cuts US prices on all vehicles, shares drop

-Analysts questioned whether the US$2,000 price cut on all models signaled lower demand in the United States, and ultimately whether the move would undermine nascent profitability at the Silicon Valley automaker, which has never posted an annual profit.
+Analysts questioned whether the US$2,000 price cut on all models signalled lower demand in the United States, and ultimately whether the move would undermine nascent profitability at the Silicon Valley carmaker, which has never posted an annual profit.

 Chief executive Elon Musk, who has often set goals and deadlines that Tesla has failed to meet, surprised investors by delivering on his pledge to make Tesla profitable in the third quarter, for only the third time in its 15-year existence.
 But the company is unprofitable for the first nine months of 2018, and cash flow remains a concern for investors.

-The company said it would begin delivering Model 3s to Europe and China in February.
+The company said that it would begin delivering Model 3s to Europe and China in February.

 The price cut of US$2,000 beginning on Wednesday on the Model 3 - as well as on its higher-priced Model S and Model X - took the market by surprise and weighed on the stock, pushing it down 6.8 per cent to close at US$310.12, after falling as much as 10 per cent during the session.